 - Sites on this list may not use plugins when they are loaded into a third-party iframe in another site.

-in order to improve Firefox security and performance, there are two major categories of sites Mozilla may choose to add to the plugin domain blocking:
+In order to improve Firefox security and performance, there are two major categories of sites Mozilla may choose to add to plugin domain blocking:

 - Sites commonly embedded in a 3rd-party context

-- Web sites which are commonly embedded into other sites using iframes can have an outsize impact on browser security and also cause many sites to show plugin activation prompts.
+- Web sites which are commonly embedded into other sites using iframes can have a large impact on browser security and also cause many sites to show plugin activation prompts.
 Sites in this category may include advertisers, social media sites, and other utilities.